Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 ```

 Keep in mind that no matter how thoroughly you try to purge `EventFoo` from your application code,
 instances may be persisted in your ActyxOS swarm!
-So we recommend instead your application code does
+So we recommend that your application code does
 not forget about `EventFoo` at all.

 ```typescript